Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Patricia Rosner 11 months ago
+Patricia Rosner about 1 year ago

 Please do not take action on Agenda Item #8.
 If there is action, vote no. 10 out of the 14 eligible village planning communities